 Sommelier and New York native Yannick Benjamin grew up surrounded by relatives in the hospitality business, including his father, uncle, cousin.
 At Sunday family dinners, he says, “I just loved listening to them talk about restaurants, food and wine.”
 He was also an avid fan of the show “Cheers,” and dreamed of a place of his own, filled with friendly regulars.
-His career had just begun when, at age 25, he was in a car accident that paralyzed him from the waist down, confining him to a wheelchair.
+His career had just begun when, at age 25, he was in a car accident that paralyzed him from the waist down, putting him in a wheelchair.

 He persevered in the industry “through my connections and being incredibly stubborn,” he says, focusing on what he could do rather than what he couldn’t.
 “If you look at a kitchen brigade, they’re all making up for each other’s weaknesses.
 So if my strength is to be incredibly hospitable and create an experience for a guest that a lot of people can’t, I can get help with things that I can’t do physically.”